pivotal/docs-tas-adapter/install.md

 # Installing Application Service Adapter

-You can install and configure Application Service Adapter for VMware Tanzu Application Platform by following the steps on this page.
+You can install and configure Application Service Adapter for VMware Tanzu Application Platform by following the steps in this topic.

 After you complete the steps in [Installing Prerequisites](install-prerequisites.md), set the Kubernetes context to the cluster where you installed kpack and Contour.